“What Do You Think About The Christ, Whose Son Is He?”

 Therefore, we are His New Covenant people and priesthood (1st Peter 2:5-9)!

 It is important for us to recognize that Jesus openly, and on more than one occasion (see Mark 12:35-37), applied Psalm 110 to Himself.
 Peter also quoted Psalm 110, on the day of Pentecost (Acts 2:33-36), saying that this psalm was about our resurrected Savior.

 Jesus Christ is the “Lord” and the “priest forever” that God, through David, prophesied of in Psalm 110.
 Let us confess this truth of Christ our present “Lord” and “High Priest” to the entire body of Christ.

 How many people actually know of and glorify God in this way?
 Our Lord Jesus is worthy of all praise and glory, for ALL He has accomplished, in obedience to God and in love towards us, in order to become our King and High Priest.

-Let us gloriously live this truth in our Lord and let us declare this truth to His church, that the lights may come fully up, in our King and High Priest, our resurrected and indwelling Lord, Jesus Christ.
+Let us gloriously live this truth in our Lord and let us declare this truth to His church, that the lights may come fully up on our King and High Priest, our resurrected and indwelling Lord, Jesus Christ.

-Bless Him and thank Him today for all He is and all He has done for us.
+Bless Him and thank Him for all He is and all He has done for us.
+Jesus Christ is our “Lord” and “priest forever,” so let us acknowledge and honor this wonderful truth by being our Lord’s designated priesthood in His presence today!
 Hallelujah!